Sophia M. Wermter (Nee: Schlesiger)

-RACINE—Our mother, Sophia M. Wermter, age 88, has joined her husband in eternal life on Saturday, November 16, 2019.
-She was born in May 8, 1931 in Wusen, East Prussia, Germany, daughter of the late Anton and Anna (nee: Wittke) Schlesiger.
+RACINE — Our mother, Sophia M. Wermter, age 88, has joined her husband in eternal life on Saturday, November 16, 2019.

-She came to Racine in 1957 and was united in marriage to John A. Wermter and together they raised their four children.
-Sophia cared for John after his stroke for 8 years until he passed in June 1998.
-Sophia was a longtime member of Sacred Heart Catholic Church, Christian Mothers, Altar Society, DANK, and volunteered at Harmony Club.
-She was employed by DeRose’s Restaurant for over 20 years.
-Sophia was an excellent cook and baker.
-She enjoyed traveling back to Germany.
-Above all she loved spending time with her family, especially her grandchildren.

-She will be dearly missed by her children, Monika (Gary) Kunaschk of Racine, Alfred (Julie) Wermter of Apopka, FL, Mary (Mark) Adams of Rockwell, IA, Gretchen (Robert) Rinke of Caledonia; 9 grandchildren; 5 great-grandchildren; brother-in-law, Kurt Brahtz of Germany; sisters-in-law, Anna Maria Oxenknecht, Hedwig (Ludwig) Rose; nieces, nephews, other relatives and many dear friends.
-In addition to her parents and husband she was preceded in death by her sisters, Monika Schlesiger, Regina Brahtz and Antonie Brahtz.
+A Mass of Christian Burial will be celebrated at Sacred Heart Catholic Church, 2201 Northwestern Avenue, on Saturday, November 23, 2019, 10:30 a.m. with Rev. Ricardo Martin officiating.
+Interment will follow at Holy Cross Cemetery, Hwy.
+32. Relatives and friends may meet with the family at the church on Saturday from 9:30 a.m. until 10:15 a.m.
+Memorials to Sacred Heart Catholic Church have been suggested.

 You have free articles remaining.